gyorilab/emmaa/doc/reports/askee_month12_report.rst

 ------------------------------------
-This month we submitted and revised a review article "From knowledge to models: automated modeling in systems and synthetic biology" which was accepted for publication.
-It introduces a conceptual framework for discussing levels of modeling automation with each level implying different roles for the human and the machine in the modeling process.
+This month we submitted and revised a review article "From knowledge to models: automated modeling in systems and synthetic biology" which was accepted for publication, and is now available online at https://www.sciencedirect.com/science/article/pii/S2452310021000561.

+The review introduces a conceptual framework for discussing levels of modeling automation with each level implying different roles for the human and the machine in the modeling process.
 The review discusses existing tools and approaches at each level of automation and provides.
 It also outlines the